jgewirtzman/tree-microbiome/README.md

 Update the paths to the data files in the script to match your local setup.
 After updating the file paths, you can run the script in an R environment to perform the analysis.

 ## Demo
 The code uses previously published packages for all analyses.
 Install times and run times vary by package and analysis, but range from seconds to hours on a standard desktop computer.
-For assistant running code or for more information on specific analyses, please feel free to contact the authors.
+For assistance running code or for more information on specific analyses, please feel free to contact the authors.

 ## License
 This project is open source and available under the MIT License.